EU Strategy for the Adriatic-Ionian Region

 The results of the extensive consultation with stakeholders carried out from October to December 2013, alongside with the public consultation launched by DG REGIO were presented on 6-7 February 2014 in Athens.
-This supported the preparation of the Strategy, which at the request of the European Council, the Commission will present before the end of 2014.
+This supported the preparation of the Strategy requested by the European Council.

 If you are interested in knowing more about this event, see the Conference's website.

-If you'd like to know more about the EUSAIR, see the Background.
+If you'd like to know more, please see the Press Release.